-In the high tide and low tide chart, we can see that the low tide was at 1:20 am and the high tide will be at 4:45 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 2:10 am and the next low tide will be at 2:55 pm.
+The first high tide will be at 7:50 am and the next high tide at 9:25 pm.

-The tidal coefficient today is 62 (average).
-At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
-The tide heights today are 1.2 m and 2.5 m.
-We can compare these levels with the maximum high tide recorded in the tide tables for Port Pirie which is of 3.4 m and a minimum height of 0.1 m.
+The tidal coefficient today is 92.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 97 to end the day with a tidal coefficient of 100.
+The tide heights today are 1.4 m, 2.7 m, 0.2 m and 2.3 m.
+We can compare these levels with the maximum high tide recorded in the tide tables for Port Pirie which is of 3.4 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Port Pirie tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Port Pirie tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Port Pirie.
 The times are generated in local time in South Australia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: